Learn how to make no-cook playdough without cream of tartar. It is a fun and simple DIY sensory activity that your kids will enjoy.

-Continue reading to the end of this post for a printable list of ingredients, measurements, and instructions.
+Continue reading to the end of this post for your printable list of ingredients, measurements, and instructions.

 How to Store Homemade Play Dough

 For best results, you should store the playdough in your refrigerator.
-Out of personal preference, I toss out our playdough after about 3 uses.
+Out of personal preference, I toss out our playdough after about three uses.

 - 4 cups flour